 9. Make a great website.
 You should think long-term and short-term.
 Having a home base that people want to visit is crucial.
 I'm still in the process of building mine.

 Werner Herzog even said it should follow you like a dog in the streets.

 I've always believed the cream rises to the top.
 If I'm not rising, I'm not cream and I need to work on myself and my art to become better.
-The great thing about being an independent creative is that you get to do things on your own and you must also take responsibility when things fall short.
+The great thing about being an independent creative is that you get to do things on your own and you must take responsibility when you fall short.
 A lot of people quit when they have to do that.
 Not me.